-The Statement of Activities presents information showing how the government's net position changed during the most recent fiscal year.
+The Statement of Activities presents information showing how the Town's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (i.e. uncollected taxes and earned but unused vacation leave.)

-Both of the government-wide financial statements distinguish functions of the town that are principally supported by taxes and intergovernmental revenues (governmental activities).
-The governmental activities of the Town include general government, conservation trust, and capital projects.
+Both government-wide financial statements distinguish functions of the town that are principally supported by taxes and intergovernmental revenues (governmental activities).
+The governmental activities of the Town include general government, public safety, public works, municipal court, culture and recreation, and capital projects.
 The business-type activities of the Town include water and sewer.